 Another way to use this method and save a bit of money is to reuse a dryer sheet.
 Their fresh scent still has the fragrance after just one wash, so why toss them away?
 Take the sheet directly from the dryer and put it in your drawers right along with your clothes.

 3) Make Sure Your House Is Odor-free

 Many foul odors that we randomly smell on our clothes come from inside the house.
-You could be thinking that this absurd, especially if you use the best smelling laundry detergent.
-While your house may not reek with unpleasant odors, every house has odors that will accumulate over time.
+You could be thinking that this is absurd, especially if you use the best-smelling laundry detergent.
+While your house may not reek of unpleasant odors, every house has odors that will accumulate over time.
 Indeed, long-lasting odors can affect mood, anxiety, and stress levels.